jessdriscoll/congenial-telegram/README.md

 Maybe.
 I make the tools I need.
 But you can ask.

 # What else do you do?
-Congenial Telegram is also a (monthly) zine!
-Download a printable PDF in the Archives folder.
-And, of course, I have a blog: http://jessdriscoll.com/blog/
+Congenial Telegram is also a zine!
+Download the printable PDFs in the Archives folder or at the Itch.io link below.
+Everything else is on my website : http://jessdriscoll.com

 # How can I support Congenial Telegram?
 I have zines for sale: http://alldaybreakfast.org and for download at Itch.io: http://jessdriscoll.itch.io.